hdmf-dev/hdmf/docs/source/software_process.rst

 HDMF is tested against Ubuntu, macOS, and Windows operating systems.
 The project has both unit and integration tests.
-Tests run on `GitHub Actions`_
+Tests run on `GitHub Actions`_.

-Each time a PR is published or updated, the project is built, packaged, and tested on all supported operating systems and python distributions.
+Each time a PR is created or updated, the project is built, packaged, and tested on all supported operating systems and python distributions.
 That way, as a contributor, you know if you introduced regressions or coding style inconsistencies.